oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 ---

-You have reached the end of this lab module !!
+You have reached the end of this lab module!!

 Acknowledgments.
 I'd like to thank Charles Pretzer of Bouyant, Inc for reviewing and sanity checking parts of this document.